aptos-labs/developer-docs/docs/move/book/generics.md

 ## Type Inference

-In most cases, the Move compiler will be able to infer the type arguments so you don't have to write them down explicitly.
+In most cases, the Move compiler will be able to infer the type arguments, so you don't have to write them down explicitly.
 Here's what the examples above would look like if we omit the type arguments:

 ```move
 fun foo() {